archival-0x/ghostpass/README.md

     - Shows all sessions created by user

 ghostpass secrets
-    - Shows all entries and associated IDs in current session
+    - Shows all fields and respective secrets in current session

 ghostpass encrypt <corpus> <cleartext>
     - Creates encrypted ciphertext with specified corpus of current session